 - A course which must be successfully completed prior to commencing the course for which it is required.

 - Programme of Study:

 - The minimum set of courses required for the completion of a particular degree or certificate.

 - A course that has been reviewed by the faculty through PLAR and/or Syllabus Committee, as appropriate, and while it has not been approved as an equivalency, has been approved to replace a specific course to meet a given requirement in a degree or certificate.
 This is based on the common learning objectives shared by the required course and the suitable substitute.
 While both courses meet the requirement, because they are not equivalencies, both may be taken for credit, and either one may be applied as meeting the requirement and the other as an elective.

 - Supplemental Examination:

 - An examination or other form of academic evaluation taken by students who have not passed a course, in order to receive credit for the course.
-(Note: It is the original final mark not the supplemental exam mark which is used in the calculation of a student's average).
+See Academic Regulation 20.

 - Term Average: